-Recreation Programs-Yellow Conditions
+Recreation Programs-Yellow/Green/Turquoise Conditions

-Racquet Sports - Tennis lessons are currently available at 2 locations (Jerry Cline & Sierra Vista) and classes limited to 4 participants and one instructor.
-Summer lessons will be able to start in mid-June a 4:1 participant to instructor ratio.
-Youth pickleball lessons are currently happening at three DFCS community centers - limited to 4 participants and one instructor.
-Yellow conditions still limit overall request sport facilities capacity to 25%.
+Racquet Sports - Tennis lessons are currently available at 2 locations (Jerry Cline & Sierra Vista) and classes limited to 5 participants and one instructor.
+Summer lessons will be able to start in mid-June a 5:1 participant to instructor ratio.
+Youth pickleball lessons are currently happening at three DFCS community centers - limited to 5 participants and one instructor.
+Yellow conditions limit sport facilities to 33% of outdoor capacity increasing to 50% and 75% for green and turquoise respectively.
 PRD will permit racquet sports competitions within the overall facility capacity limit.

-Youth Camps - The Outdoor Adventure programs (climbing, caving, rappelling and model rocketry) would be restricted to 8 participants, plus instructors (total of ten) and would depend on restrictions on group transportation guidelines.
+Youth Camps - The Outdoor Adventure programs (climbing, caving, rappelling and model rocketry) would be restricted to 8 participants, plus instructors (total of ten) and would depend on restrictions on group transportation guidelines in Yellow Mass gathering increases to 20 and 150 in green and turquoise will allow for expansion.

-Climbing Wall - The portable rock wall would resume operations when mass gathering size is greater than 50 people.
+Climbing Wall - Portable rock-climbing wall rentals and programming would resume operations when mass gathering size is greater than 50 people.
 Adventure Leaders have to be in close, personal contact to fit participants with helmet and climbing harness.
+Mass gathering sizes of 150 in turquoise will allow operations to resume.

-BMX Track - The BMX facility will open mid-February with group sizes of 8 or less, plus instructors, for an overall limit of ten.
-Resuming BMX Track riding and participation will depend on the ability of our track operator (Duke City BMX) to provide operational services under whatever the new social distancing best practices are, subject to availability of funds.
+BMX Track - Duke City BMX opened the BMX Track in mid-February with pod sizes of 10 or less (by reservation), plus instructors.
+Increasing BMX Track riding and participation will depend on the ability of our track operator, (Duke City BMX) to provide operational services under whatever the new social distancing best practices are, subject to availability of funds.
+Mass gathering increases to 20 and 150 in green and turquoise will allow for expansion.

 Bike Rodeo - Bike Rodeos would resume operations when mass gathering size is greater than 50 people.
 Adventure Leaders have to be in close, personal contact to fit participants with helmet and on a bicycle.
+Mass gathering sizes of 150 in turquoise will allow operations to resume.

-Drive-In Events - Drive-in and drive-through events at Balloon Fiesta Park, and other locations, will be permitted with a limit of 80 vehicles under Yellow conditions.
-Balloon Park Movie Drive-in will resume operations under these same vehicle limits, including fireworks, movies and other events.
-City permitting required for all drive-in style events.
+Drive-In Events - Drive-in and drive-through events at Balloon Fiesta Park, and other locations, will be permitted with a limit of 80 vehicles under Yellow conditions and 120 and 200 vehicles for green and turquoise respectively Pop Up Movies LLC resumed operations at Balloon Fiesta Park under these same vehicle limits in mid-February.
+These drive in and drive through events including fireworks, movies and other events would allow the same number of vehicles City permitting will be required for all drive-in style events.

-Esperanza Community Bike Education Center (Youth Earn a Bike and Bicycle Education Clinics) - ECBEC is a "close contact recreational facility" and will remain closed under Yellow conditions.
-Pop-Up Bike Clinics will operate with a maximum of ten group size, along with maintaining social distancing and will continue to operate when ECBEC is eventually opened.
+Esperanza Community Bike Education Center (Youth Earn a Bike and Bicycle Education Clinics) - ECBEC is an indoor "recreational facility" and has opened under Yellow conditions with reservations Outdoor Pop-Up Bike Clinics will continue to operate with a maximum of ten group size, along with maintaining social distancing, when required by the public health order and will continue to operate when ECBEC is eventually opened.

-The Golf Center - The Driving Range and 6-Hole Course are currently open and operating at 25% capacity, 6-foot social distancing on course and requiring masks to be worn, and will not change that capacity in the Yellow phase.
+The Golf Center - The Driving Range and 6-Hole Course were opened in yellow and operating at 33% capacity, with 6-foot social distancing on course and required masks to be worn Outdoor recreational capacity will increase to 50% and 75% in green and turquoise, respectively.